Planning out family fun ideas can be overwhelming because there’s the pressure to be creative and put on a truly fabulous event that all will enjoy.

 10. Art Show

-Done in conjunction with your school/district’s PTA Reflections program or on it’s own if your school doesn’t participate.
+Host an art show in conjunction with your school/district’s PTA Reflections program or on your own if your PTO unit isn’t affiliated with the National PTA.

 11. Magic Show